Headless WooCommerce with Next.js: The Ultimate Guide 2026

 Backend

-WordPress + WooCommerce serve as a robust engine for data persistence and business logic.
+WordPress + WooCommerce serve as a robust engine for data storage, inventory management, and business logic.

 🔌